jubin-park/RGDirectXP/README.md

 ## Introduction

 The *[RGD](http://invwindy.mist.so/archives/290)* project have been released by two developers *invwindy* and *Fux2*.
-They inject DirectX9 Engine into Game.exe and rebuilt it.
+They injected DirectX9 Engine into Game.exe and rebuilt it.

 But *RGD* is only working in *RPG Maker VX Ace*.
 That's why *RGDirectXP* project comes out.
 You can apply *RGD* with games made from RPGXP by adding and complementing combatibility scripts.